krishna-khadka06/radha/README.md

 # krishna
-that is my first repository
+that is my first repository,
 author-krishna khadka